cc458/IO-women-empowerment/README.md

 Replication materials for Kaitlyn Webster, Chong Chen, and Kyle Beardsley, "Conflict, Peace, and the Evolution of Women's Empowerment," International Organization.

+There are three main folder in this repository: "IO_Paper_Final_Submission", "Analysis",  and "Replication".

+`IO_Paper_Final_Submission": all tex files we submitted to IO `Analysis`:  all analysis code, data,  and outputs `Replication`: all the material for replication.
+Interested users should set the working directory under the `Replication` folder.

 For questions contact the authors: Kaitlyn Webster (kaitlyn.webster@duke.edu), Chong Chen (chong.chen@duke.edu) and Kyle Beardsley (kyle.beardsley@duke.edu).

 All models are estimated using STATA 15SE; All Figures are created using R version 3.4.3